 Relax and prepare for a world-class trip on Singapore Airlines.
-Prior to your departure, you will have received your pre-departure packet, which will include your Rustic T-shirts, luggage tags and country books, airline tickets, and important contact information.
+Prior to your departure, you will receive your pre-departure packet, which will include your Rustic T-shirts, luggage tags and country books, airline tickets, and important contact information.

-Once you arrive at your international departure city, our Flight Liaison will help you get checked in for your international flight.
-Working with our Flight Liaison will be your Flight Leader, who will escort you all the way to Thailand!
+Once you arrive at your international departure city, our Airport Coordinator will help you get checked-in for your flight.
+Here you’ll meet your Flight Leader who will escort you all the way to Thailand!
 Our Flight Leaders are most often schoolteachers or good friends of our organization who happily fill this role for us each year.
 Once you’re checked in, feel free to relax and get acquainted with your new friends before boarding your flight to Thailand!

 Today is lost as you cross the international dateline.
 Fear not – you will get this time back on your way home.

 Sawat dee, and welcome to Thailand!
-Upon your arrival into one of the world’s most modern airports, you will immediately get the feeling that you have arrived in a place that is far different from the United States.
+Upon your arrival into one of the world’s most modern airports, you will immediately get the feeling that you have arrived in a place that is far different from home.
 Thailand is known as one of the most welcoming countries in the world and is affectionately nicknamed the Land of Smiles.

 As you exit the arrival hall with your Flight Leader, you will meet our team of staff.
 Unwind and meet new friends who have arrived on different flights or are connecting from different programs.